mrClapham/jorge-task/README.md

 ```

-this should give you local server whan you open: [http://localhost:5002/](http://localhost:5002/) which serves up the index html file.
+this should give you local server when you open: [http://localhost:5002/](http://localhost:5002/) which serves up the index html file.

 ####Completing the task